Submission

 * All prices excluding VAT

 ** Participants will present their paper in online sessions.
-It cannot be guaranteed that the presentations presented on-site will be streamed online and will be available accordingly for online attendees.
+It is targeted but cannot be guaranteed that the presentations presented on-site will be streamed online and will be available accordingly for online attendees.

 AUTHORS RESPONSIBILITIES AND GUIDELINES